taoensso/carmine/README.md

 ### Automatic Serialization

-Carmine understands all of Clojure's [rich data types](http://clojure.org/datatypes) and lets you use them with Redis painlessly:
+Carmine uses [Nippy](https://github.com/ptaoussanis/nippy) underneath and understands all of Clojure's [rich data types](http://clojure.org/datatypes) and lets you use them with Redis painlessly:

 ```clojure
 (carmine